Icon_Top_Black

 Analysis

-For the qualitative data from surveys and interviews, I used thematic analysis (affinity map) and rainbow spreadsheets to analyse data and identify common themes.
+For the qualitative data from surveys and interviews, I used thematic analysis (affinity mapping) and rainbow spreadsheets to analyse the data and identify common themes.

 Takeaway